Gut Microbiome Plays Role In Autism, Study Finds

 - Asperger syndrome

-Although each condition is individually diagnosed, they are all considered autism spectrum disorder.
+Although each condition is individually diagnosed, they have all considered autism spectrum disorders.
 (2)

 What Is Gut Microbiome?